Custom Properties

 And rule objects can then reference these properties in exactly the same

-way that they reference id
+way that they reference id and roles:

 {